NsavelevJs/Todays-Weather/README.md

 - Show current weather.
 - Five day forcast.
-- Allow location pop up.
+- Allow location pop-up to ask for permission to access the devices location.
-- Ability to seach for a city.
+- Ability to seach for a city if location is not allowed.

 #### PostMVP
 - Wind mph.